-Yu Jing’s Judicial Corps, in its authorized mission of protection and Law and Order enforcement, has a tactical wing for special tasks known as the Imperial Service.
-This section is the one in charge of carrying out tasks of internal defense, civil and military security, including anti-terrorist and anti-subversive actions.
+EMPEROR´S AGENTS The Judicial Corps of Yu Jing, authorized in its mission to protect and uphold Law and Order, has a special tasks tactical branch known as the Imperial Service.
+This division is responsible for conducting internal defense jobs, civilian and military security, as well as anti-terrorist and anti-subversive actions.

 The Imperial Service is under the direct control of the Emperor, and is considered his representation on the streets or in battle.
 On the operational level, the armed wing of the Judicial Corps can act fully integrated into the organizational structure of the army or as an independent intervention force.

 The Imperial Service has a black reputation as a military corps because of the moral standard of its units, a mix of infamous penal regiments with police and paramilitary units sadly famous due to their lack of scruples and preference for drastic solutions.

 The size of Yu Jing’s military might does not matter.
 It doesn’t matter how many frigates, spacecraft carriers, or battle cruisers the StateEmpire Navy has available.
 It doesn’t matter how many cannons and missile launcher pads, orbital or on the planetary surface, the Yu Jing artillery regiments possess.
 It doesn’t matter how advanced their communication and quantronic warfare units are.
 To the general public, the Yu Jing war machine’s real symbol of force is the Invincible Army.